Critical dynamics and phase transition of a strongly interacting warm spin-gas: Introduction

-Spin systems are used as key examples for magnetic phase transitions, as they are often relatively easy to study theoretically \cite{Glauber1963time,nava2019lindblad}, numerically \cite{baity2019mpemba,gal2020precooling}, and experimentally \cite{Schleier-Smith2017, Ben-Lev2010,huang1985some, Kaiser2021, Weld2011}.
-The specific system we study in this manuscript is a warm vapor of alkali atoms.
+The specific system we study in this manuscript is a vapor of neutral alkali atoms, above room temperature.
 These atoms have a nonzero spin at their electronic ground level and could thus sustain steady magnetization.
 The spin, a composite of the electronic and nuclear spins, can be prepared, controlled, and monitored by optical means utilizing the strong spin-orbit coupling provided by the single valence electron \cite{happer2010optically,auzinsh2010optically}.
 Frequent spin-exchange collisions between pairs of atoms in the vapor manifest a local spin-dependent interaction.
 This interaction often leads to decoherence and relaxation \cite{Novikova2012} but can also enable coherent coupling and facilitate optical pumping and sensing in various applications \cite{chalupczak2012enhancement, romalis2010hybrid, serf1977, katz2019quantum, kominis2003subfemtotesla, HybridHe3, Katz2018, mouloudakis2020spin, kong2020measurement, CoherentCoupling2015, Pfau446,WANG201827, LongEntanglement2020}.
 In particular, a pioneering work by Forston \textit{et al.} has demonstrated the emergence of spontaneous spin-polarization and magnetic bi-stability upon absorption of linearly-polarized light \cite{SP87, SP96,SP2002}.
 Forston \textit{et al.} have characterized the spin state by measuring the hysteresis appearing for slow variation of the light polarization.
 However, the critical and collective behavior at the conditions where spontaneous polarization occurs has not been systematically studied.